easybuilders/easybuild-docs/docs/containers.md

 *(`--container-build-image`)*

-To instruct EasyBuild to also build a container image from the generated container recipe, use `--container-build-image` (in combination with `-C` or `--containerize`).
+To instruct SimpleBuild to also build a container image from the generated container recipe, use `--container-build-image` (in combination with `-C` or `--containerize`).

-EasyBuild will leverage functionality provided by the container software of choice (see [Type of container recipe/image to generate][containers_cfg_type]) to build the container image.
+SimpleBuild will leverage functionality provided by the container software of choice (see [Type of container recipe/image to generate][containers_cfg_type]) to build the container image.

-For example, in the case of Singularity, EasyBuild will run `sudo /path/to/singularity build` on the generated container recipe.
+For example, in the case of Singularity, SimpleBuild will run `sudo /path/to/singularity build` on the generated container recipe.

 !!! note
     In order to leverage the image building functionality of the container software, admin privileges are
     typically required.
-Therefore, EasyBuild will run the command to build the container image with `sudo`.
+Therefore, SimpleBuild will run the command to build the container image with `sudo`.
 You may need to enter your password to let the command execute.

-    EasyBuild will only run the actual container image build command with `sudo`.
+    SimpleBuild will only run the actual container image build command with `sudo`.
 It will not use elevated privileges for anything else.

     In case of doubt, you can use `--extended-dry-run` or `-x` do perform a dry run, so you can evaluate which commands will be executed (see also [Extended dry run][extended_dry_run].

-    If you're not comfortable with this, you can just let EasyBuild generate the container recipe, and then use that to build the actual container images yourself, either locally or through Singularity Hub (<https://singularity-hub.org>).
+    If you're not comfortable with this, you can just let SimpleBuild generate the container recipe, and then use that to build the actual container images yourself, either locally or through Singularity Hub (<https://singularity-hub.org>).